h63542/angular-pagelet/README.md

    two type template:<div class="pagelet-template"></div> and <pagelet-template></pagelet-template>
    every pagelet only support one template, state view will load in template

-2012.09.12
-1. add url param binding: state define add onParamUpdate attribute( as a Function)
+2012.09.08

+1. add pagelet event mechanism
+2. pagelet define attr can use a expression

+2012.09.06

+1. pagelet state view path can use relative path
+2. add bootstrap plugin,and use bootstrap for demo

+2012.09.02

+1. pagelet directive
-2. add pagelet Params bind to scope Object
+2. support pagelet nesting

 Will to do
 1. pagelet can define dependency seajsModule